Joe Burrow, Bengals Overpower Ravens, 41-21, To Close In On AFC North - CLNS Media

 CINCINNATI — Joe Burrow made sure no one was talking about Josh Johnson and the Ravens Sunday.

+Higgins caught 12 passes for a career-high 194 yards and two touchdowns while Chase had seven catches for 125 yards on a day when the Bengals drew a step closer to their first AFC North crown since 2015.

+“They were unbelievable,” Burrow said of his receivers. “(The Ravens) were playing a lot of zone coverage against us, and (the receivers) did a great job of finding those (open spots) in the zones.
+Zac (Taylor) called a great game.
+I’m really excited about how we performed today.”

-As a result, the Bengals improve to 9-6 and hold a one-game over the Ravens but also hold the tie-breaker by virtue of the 41-17 win in Baltimore on Oct.
+As a result, the Bengals improve to 9-6 and hold a one-game lead over the Ravens, but also hold the tie-breaker by virtue of the 41-17 win in Baltimore on Oct.
 24. One year after being outscored, 65-6, by the Ravens, the Bengals won their season series with Baltimore, 82-38.

+With the Steelers losing in Kansas City, the Bengals now hold a one-game lead over Baltimore and a 1.5 game lead over Pittsburgh with two games to play.
+If the Bengals beat the Chiefs next week at Paul Brown Stadium, they will clinch the AFC North.

+“We’re just a good team,” Burrow said.
+“We’ve got Joe Mixon, we’ve got all those receivers and we’ve got an O-Line that’s playing really well.
+Teams are going to have to pick their poison with us.
+We’ve had some games where we haven’t quite executed the way we wanted to but we’ve also had some games like today where we executed better.”

 The Bengals came out attacking against a banged-up Ravens defense.
 Burrow completed passes of 10, 18 and 20 yards to Tee Higgins to march down to the Baltimore 13.
 But the drive stalled and following a sack of Burrow, the Bengals had to settle for a 30-yard Evan McPherson field goal and a 3-0 lead.